 Min Shen (China-LLM in International Commercial and Maritime Law)

-Min undertook an internship which was organised by the Department, at the Standard P&I club in London, which proved to be very informative.
-During this internship, she enhanced her understanding of P&I Clubs and how they engage with the legal world.
+During this internship, Min enhanced her understanding of P&I Clubs and how they engage with the legal world.
 The internship included a number of activities such as lectures and workshops which furthered the existing knowledge that Min has gathered throughout the LLM course on a wide range of topics relating to underwriting, claims and so on.
 All sessions were very practical and useful.
-In addition, the P&I Club organised a number of social events with employees from different syndicates; who were all happy to share their experiences and give advice on my future career.
+In addition, the P&I Club organised a number of social events with employees from different syndicates; who were all happy to share their experiences and give advice on her future career.
 Also, Min attended mentoring sessions with mentors from different syndicates.
-In these sessions, she gained an invaluable insight into the daily work of each department.
+In these sessions, she gained invaluable insight into the daily work of each department.

 Mr Qi with the Secretary General of the IMO Mr Kitack Lim